Before you start searching it is essential to have a plan or strategy for how to approach your search and to know the techniques that will help you.

 - NOT narrows your search

 The Library Search will help you find quality assured information quickly.
-A lot of the library's resources can also be accessed when you are off-campus.
+Many of the library's resources can also be accessed when you are off campus.

 Always start with the library tools as they link to resources of the right academic standard for your assignments.
-You can find good resources on the internet if you use search engines skillfully and evaluate your results carefully.
-If you can not locate specific resources you can try accessing other libraries through shared schemes like SCONUL Access.
+You can find good resources on the internet if you use search engines skilfully and evaluate your results carefully.
+If you cannot locate specific resources you can try accessing other libraries through shared schemes like SCONUL Access.
 This section shows you how to use all these tools for finding information.

 The Library Search is available from an online PC anywhere in the world.
 If you are off-campus, the Library Search is still useful as you can use it to find e-books and e-journals.Use your usual UEL username and password to log in to the Library Search.
 You can search without logging in but you need to log in to request items and see your saved searches.
 Use the ‘How to Search’ link inside Library Search to get help while you are searching.